Does the Presidential Election Affect Mortgage Rates?

 The Federal Reserve conducts the nation’s monetary policy.
 It has a significant degree of freedom compared to many other government agencies.

 While the Fed does have a great degree of independence, it doesn’t act in a political vacuum.
 The president appoints each of the seven members of the Board of Governors, then the Senate confirms them.
-Their 14-year terms stagger such that the next president will have the opportunity to appoint at least two new members during their term.
+Their 14-year terms stagger such that each newly elected president will have the opportunity to appoint at least two new members during their term.

 The White House on a bright day, a critical part of presidential elections

 Election years always bring a certain degree of uncertainty.
-The 2020 election faced this on unparalleled levels.
+The 2020 and 2024 elections faced this on unparalleled levels.
 Changes in the market affect rates.
 Historically, the market does tend to respond to uncertainty.

 Which Factors Impact Mortgage Interest Rates?